Billi7676/absolute-explorer/README.md

 https://yarnpkg.com/lang/en/docs/install/

-It is also required to have the Bulwark daemon running in the background.
+It is also required to have the Absolute daemon running in the background.
 It is recommended to set this up before beginning to set up the explorer so that it syncs by the time you need it.

-Our geniuses here at BulwarkCorp™ have put together a script to Install Bulwark daemon.
-Just run `bash script/bulwarkd_setup.sh`
+Our geniuses here at Absolute have put together a script to Install Absolute daemon.
+Just run `bash script/absoluted_setup.sh`

-This will install the latest Bulwark wallet and create a rpc username/password before starting the daemon.
+This will install the latest Absolute wallet and create a rpc username/password before starting the daemon.

 ## Manual Install
-`git clone https://github.com/bulwark-crypto/bulwark-explorer.git` - copy repo to local folder.
+`git clone https://github.com/absolute-community/absolute-explorer.git` - copy repo to local folder.

-`cd blockex` - change into project directory.
+`cd absolutex` - change into project directory.

 `yarn install` - install packages used by the system.